Close up of colourful makeup palette

 The Country & Town House Responsible Buyers’ Guide

-Easy Sustainable Swaps: Makeup
+Easy Sustainable Makeup Swaps To Try Now

 Refills

 While you may be familiar with refillable shampoo and conditioner, makeup still has a bit of a way to go when it comes to refills.
 Big brands like DIOR and Charlotte Tilbury have released lines of refillable products – from lipsticks and bronzers to brow pencils and setting powder – to cut down on the need for shiny new containers (and the plastic they’re usually made from).
 And the best part?
-The refill is often so much cheaper than buying a whole new product.
+The refill is often cheaper than buying a whole new product.

 Where To Refill Your Beauty Products In London